Child of the Republic

 MRS. LI, I WILL BE BACK SOON.
 PLEASE WAIT FOR ME.
 AND I REALLY, REALLY HOPE WE CAN BE FRIENDS.

-If your small existence is glossed over with lies and ignorance, you might disappear forever.
+If a small existence is glossed over with lies and ignorance, it might disappear forever.

-But if someone, anyone, notices you, with a brave heart and an open mind, you can scrape away the lies, layer by layer, until what remains is only the truth in its most pure form.
+But if you are someone with a brave heart and an open mind, you can scrape away the lies, layer by layer, until what remains is only the truth in its most pure form.

 Brave Mrs. Li, you had a life that was worth living, right to the very end.
 Your story will not be forgotten, for even now, I carry it with me at all times within my heart.
 May you Rest In Peace.